 Should you choose to accept it, the firm will also include a risk mitigation strategy in your overall investment plan.
 The firm charges an additional 0.25% for this safety net, however.

-Check out the table below to see how Vector’s fees for its wealth management services compare.
-Note that these fees are only estimates and actual costs may vary.
+Check out the table below to see how Vector’s fees for its wealth management services might look for a client.

 What to Watch Out For

-Although Vector Wealth Management is technically a fee-only firm, some of its employees personally sell securities and insurance policies.
+Vector Wealth Management is a fee-based firm, as some of its employees personally sell securities and insurance policies.
 They could earn commissions and other forms of additional compensation from sales, which could create a potential conflict of interest.
 However, the firm and all of its advisors are fiduciaries, meaning that they legally must always act in your best interest.

 Opening an Account With Vector Wealth Management

 Prospective clients can visit Vector Wealth Management’s website to request a free advisory consultation.
 You’ll be asked to provide your name, email address, phone number and some other information.
-You can also stop by the firm’s office in Minneapolis, Minnesota, or call the firm at (612) 378-7560.
+You can also stop by the firm’s office in Minneapolis, Minnesota, or call the firm over the phone.